OptimisticLock/GeometryD/README.md

 * In a strictly typed language with operator overloading and implicit conversions, like Skala, I'd use Points, not numbers.
 That didn't fly so well in Javascript and was one of the things I had to undo.
 (Operator overloading would have come handy in so many ways!)

+**Edit** Spoke too soon.
+I had to depart from primitive types and go more OO in lineGeometry.js, it now has `Point`s, `Vector`s, etc. Was unreadable without.
+Now I have to TODO: work `Point`s and such back into the rest of the code, for uniformity.

 * If needed, might optimize performance by not spending so much time in trigonometric functions (caching?
 Controlling precision?
 Substituting algorithms?)

 * Any discrete implementation may fail for very small and very large values, while possibly providing unnecessarily high precision (and low performance) mid-range.
 These issues require more careful consideration: testing, limiting the input ranges, adjusting the algorithms accordingly.
 (I've read somewhere that there are formats superior for computational geometry to floating point, TODO will see if I can find it).